prometheus-community/ipmi_exporter/CONTRIBUTING.md

 1. [Fork the repository][fork].
 2. [Create a topic branch][branch].
 3. Implement your feature or bug fix.
-4. Unlike we did so far, maybe add tests and make sure that they completely cover your changes and potential edge cases.
+4. When making code changes, ideally add tests and ensure that they completely cover your changes and potential edge cases.
-5. If there are tests now, run `go test`.
-If your tests fail, revise your code and tests, and rerun `go test` until they pass.
+5. If there are pre-exisdting tests, run `go test`.
+If tests fail, revise your code and tests, and repeat `go test` until they pass.
 6. Add documentation for your feature or bug fix in the code, documentation, or PR/commit message.
 7. Commit and push your changes.